locaweb/simplenet/README.md

 ## What is simplenet?
 Simplenet is a framework for network automation.
-Using simplenet you can easily manage boxes from diferente verdors using an uniq api and cli.
-The idea behind simplenet is create an abstraction layer turning simple to administer and adpot of new products.
+Using simplenet you can easily manage boxes from diferent verdors using an unique api and cli.
+The idea behind simplenet is to create an abstraction layer simplifying management and adoption of new network products.

 <img src="https://raw.github.com/locaweb/simplenet/master/simplenet.png">

-## Config:
+## Configuration
 ### simplenet.cfg

 	[server]